sundowndev/castle/README.md

 **Principles** :

-- Token value is RFC-4112 compliant
+- Token value is RFC-4112 compliant.
-- Token has a name, a rate limit, an expiration date and several scopes
+- Token has a name, a rate limit, an expiration date and several scopes.
-- Tokens **cannot be edited or altered**
+- Token's value and scopes **cannot be edited or altered**.
-- Once created, if the token's lost, **it cannot be found anymore**
+- Once created, if the token's lost, **it cannot be found anymore**.
-- Uses in-memory store as the only source of truth
+- Uses in-memory store as the only source of truth.
 - Token's rate limit cannot be lower than `0`.
-Default value `-1` is reserved to unlimited rate limit
+Default value `-1` is reserved to unlimited rate limit.

 ## Current status